 Watch for grammar.
 Be aware of common spelling, grammatical or language errors in the emails.

 Be guarded.
 Be very suspicious of someone you have never met and who pledges their love at warp speed.

 How do you get help if you are the victim of a military scam or think you have found a romance scammer posing as a military member?

 Unfortunately, if you've given money to a scammer, you're unlikely to get it back since scammers are often located overseas and are untraceable.

 You can report the theft to the Internet Crime Complaint Center (IC3) (FBI-NW3C Partnership) on its website.

 You can also report identity theft to the Federal Trade Commission.
 Your report helps law enforcement officials across the United States in their investigations.
 Report it online or by phone at 1-877-ID-THEFT.

-Finally, report the scam to the Federal Trade Commission on Nigerian Scams by email at firstname.lastname@example.org.
+Finally, report Nigerian scams to the Economic and Financial Crimes Commission by email at email@example.com.